The Nursery staff are Miss Edwards and Mrs Hellier.

-The teachers in EYFS are Miss Harris, Mrs Lawrence, Miss Eyles and Mrs Edwards (Nursery).
+The teachers in EYFS are Miss Harris, Miss Bones and Mrs Wingrove.

-The Teaching Assistants are Mrs Dilworth, Mrs Kaur and Mrs Halpin
+The Teaching Assistants are Miss Colverson, Mrs Dawson and Mrs Kaur.

 We teach the subject areas through a topic based curriculum.

-The topic for Nursery in Term 3 is Where does snow go?
+The topic for Nursery in Term 6 is ‘Will you tell me a story?’

-The topic for Reception in Term 3 is Dinosaur Planet.
+The topic for Reception in Term 6 is ‘Why do ladybirds have spots?’

 Our warm and welcoming Early Years provision offers the perfect start to a child’s educational life, where children learn both inside and outside and are given time to explore, concentrate, persist and develop their thinking.